anton-g/blog/content/blog/your-framework-choice-isnt-identity/index.md

 ---
-title: Your framework choice isn't personal
+title: Your choice of framework isn't your identity
 date: '2020-12-01T20:00:00.000Z'
 updated: '2020-12-01T20:00:00.000Z'
 description: ''